Owner-authorized agents

 Openavail turns scheduling into a sequence that can begin with human approval and graduate toward direct execution.

-Agents create a booking proposal with requested window, duration, attendees, and meeting class.
+Agents and requester-side workflows create proposals with requested window, duration, attendees, and meeting class.

 No calendar write